python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing.md

   {: .notification }

 ### 1. Fork and clone the repo
 GitHub is a website based on Git that stores project files in the cloud.
 We use GitHub as a central place for sending changes, reviewing others' changes, and communicating with each other.
 You'll need to fork the repository to create a copy under your own GitHub account.
-You'll make your changes to this copy, which can then later be merged into the PyDis repository.
+You'll make your changes to this copy, which can then later be merged into the Python Discord repository.

 Check out our [**guide on forking a GitHub repo**](./forking-repository/).